jessewaites/piratebroadcast.github.io/_posts/2016-12-28-drawing-on-the-screen-with-html5-canvas.md

 square_related: recommend-wolf
 ---

 <p>Hold and drag your mouse cursor or finger around.
 Enjoy the vibrant colors as you explore your inner artist.
-This should work on all devices, mobile or desktop.</p>
+This should work on all devices, mobile or desktop.
+Feel free to print the image after you draw it by simply pressing the Print button.</p>

+<button id="printVoucher" class="btn btn-success" onClick="printCanvas();">Print Image</button>

 <canvas id="draw" width="800" height="800"></canvas>
 <script>